-A. We have frequent questions about how returns are handled.
+A. We receive frequent questions about how returns are handled.
 When items are returned in our book drops they are placed on book trucks dated with the actual date of return and are discharged from patron records as of that date.
 As long as items are returned within the three day grace period, no fines will accrue.
 Due to the volume of materials checked out and returned, it can be several days before an item is checked in.
 Our current check-in system is manual.
-Plans for our future Library include room to install an automated check-in and sorting system that will greatly speed up the process.
+Plans for our future Library include space to install an automated check-in and sorting system that will greatly speed up the process.

 Q. Do we need a new Library and if so, why?

 A.The Library Board has been seeking a long-term solution to the Library's space needs for almost 20 years.
 CLPL is behind other comparable libraries and the citizens of Crystal Lake are being underserved.
 The Library is too small, too limited and too old to properly meet the current and future needs of the community.
 Click here for the FACTS about the pursuit of a new Library.

 Q. Why can’t I see when an item is due?

 A. Crystal Lake Public Library is part of a 24-member computer consortium.
 The decision regarding the display of due dates is made by the consortium; it is not an individual library decision.
 At this time, the consortium has opted not to display due dates.